HyperWinX/HyperCPU/docs/instruction_reference.rst

     - Returned value

   * - 00
-    - Returns maximum value that **hid** can accept.
+    - Stores maximum value that **hid** can accept in register x0.

   * - 01
     - Fetch CPU name and version.
-Result is stored as string in x0-x3.
+Result is stored as string in registers x0-x3.

   * - 02
     - x0 becomes bit mask of supported instruction sets.
 Right now there is no additional instruction sets - does nothing.